 Key facts for New Build mortgages

-Future resale value: All lenders are concerned about future resale value.
-Tis is for your sake and for theirs in the case they have to repossess your home and sell it to recoup what you owe them.
-For this reason lenders will have different criterias on what sort of buildings they will not lend on.
+All lenders are concerned about future resale value.
+This is for your sake and for theirs in the case they have to repossess your home and sell it to recoup what you owe them from the new build mortgage.
+For this reason new build mortgage lenders will have different criterias on what sort of buildings they will not lend on.
 E.g buildings in commercial areas

-Reservation fee: Some developers might as for hundreds if not thousands of pounds in reservation fee to hold the building for you.
+Some developers might ask for hundreds if not thousands of pounds in reservation fee to hold the building for you.
 If you fail to close on the building you may lose your reservation fee.

-Shared ownership New builds: Shared ownership is not available on all new builds so do get in touch with your local authority who will provide more guidance.
+The shared ownership scheme is not available on all new builds so do get in touch with your local authority who will provide more guidance.